from here to Chile is nothing but ocean

 on our way to the lighthouse at Cape Byron

-Cape Byron is Australia's most eastern point.
+Cape Byron is Australia's most easterly point.
 It is close to Byron Bay

 , a popular beachside town in New South Wales.

-Bay draws many surfers and bathers to Tallow Beach.
+Nowadays Byron Bay draws many surfers and bathers to the long stretched sandy beaches, with Tallow Beach

-A dive at the famous Julian Rocks was a disappointment because of very murky waters, but I did spot some wobbegongs
+Julian Rocks was a disappointment as the water was very murky, but I did spot some local wobbegongs